robinvanemden/sensors/micropython/README.md

 ## Assignment

-Copy-paste `lunar-lander.py`'s source code at https://micropython.org/unicorn/
+Copy `lunar-lander.py`'s source code and paste it at https://micropython.org/unicorn/

 Then replace the constant burn rate in line 55 with interpolated input from the virtual slider, with some delay from a basic moving average filter (for instance with window of n = 3)